emdash/cairo_sandbox/README.md

 *Cairo Explorer* is an interactive sandbox for the cairo vector graphics library.

-Cairo is a wonderful library, but it can be hard to experiment with it in the context of a full application.
-This tool allows for interactive coding with cairo, allowing for rapid prototyping.
+Cairo is a wonderful library, but it can be hard to experiment with, and it can be time-consuming to set up a context for experimentation.
+It can also be hard to reason about transforms without interactive feedback.

+*Cairo Explorer* Targeted at anyone who needs to do custom drawing with cairo -- whether you're trying to develp a custom GTK Widget, or visualizations for.
+The goal is to quickly get you up-and-runing with a cairo context, then get out of your way while you hack.

 It provides a number of useful features that an aid with developing and debugging drawing.

+- Instantly launch into a working cairo context ready for drawing.
-- Automatic reload
+- Automatic reload when your script changes.
-- Debug facilities (tbd).
+- Debug feedback:
-- Param interface for live editing of values (tbd).
+ - Current point and un-rasterized cairo path are shown
+ - Exceptions and stack traces are displayed in real-time.
-- Fullscreen mode for presentation.
+- Create live-editable parameters for easy tinkering.
+- Automatically decodes JSON data from `stdin`, allowing you to experiment with values coming from arbitrary sources.

 # Usage

-`./cairo_explorer <file>`
+Basic usage is as simple as: `./cairo_explorer <file>`

-# About

-Cairo explorer provies a quick way to experiment with vector graphics.

-Watches the given python script, automatically reloading as necessary.
-It will execute the script in response to `paint` events on the given window.

-The file is a plain python script, you can do most things you'd normally do in python.
-Do keep in mind that the
+If you have a data source which can output JSON to `stdout`, you can pipe it into cairo explorer, like so:

+`my_json_source | ./cairo_explorer <file>`

+**TBD** Add a more compelling example and demo of this feature.

 # API